ali20480/UCE_Antenna/README.md

-# Automating the Design of Multi-band Microstrip Antennas via Uniform Cross-Entropy Optimization
+# CODE WILL BE PUBLISHED SOON: Automating the Design of Multi-band Microstrip Antennas via Uniform Cross-Entropy Optimization
 This repository contains evaluation code for the Uniform Cross-Entropy (UCE) Antenna Design method presented in paper.

 Link to the paper: